How To Earn The Trust of A Feral Cat

 tips for caring for feral cats

 When they become comfortable with pets and ear scratches, you can start to attempt to pick them up.
-Just be careful as their claws are probably equivalent to daggers and do not get bit.
+Just be careful; their claws are probably equivalent to daggers and do not get bitten.

-If you are looking to keep this cat in your home and you have other cats in the house, it is important to keep them separate for a few weeks to ensure the new kitty is free of parasites and viruses and is up to date on vaccinations.
-Want to just help the feral cats in your area?
-Visit “Tips On Caring For Feral Cats” for more information.
+If you are looking to keep this cat in your home and have other cats in the house, it is essential to keep them separate for a few weeks to ensure the new kitty is free of parasites and viruses and is up to date on vaccinations.
+Do you want to help the feral cats in your area?
+Visit “Tips On Caring For Feral Cats” ย for more information.

 For tips on how to transition an outdoor cat to an indoor cat, check out this article here on CattitudeDaily.com.